Finance

 • Type of outstanding credit

-• Specific: Is the goal easy to understand; Does it answer: What – Why – Who – When – How
+• Specific: goal easy to understand; Does it answer: Who – What – When – Where – How

 • Measurable: Can I set milestones; How do I measure progress